Search

 • 🤝 It facilitates a mental posture adapted to the exchange.

 It's simple, natural, and incredibly effective.
-You no longer have to search through your files or fumble around.
+You no longer search through your files, you no longer fumble around.
 You're immediately in the right context.

-🤝 The mirror effect – suggest the seller do the same
+🤝 The mirror effect – suggest that the seller do the same

 The relationship works both ways.
-If you take a photo of your salesperson to better serve them, why not offer to do the same?
+If you take a photo of your salesperson to better serve them, why not suggest they do the same?

-“Sir, Madam, if you wish, you can also take a picture of me.
-That way, when I call you, you'll know right away that it's me.”
+“Sir/Madam, if you wish, you can also take my picture.
+That way, when I call you, you’ll know right away that it’s me.”

-This simple gesture reassures.
-It humanizes.
-It shows that you're not just a number, but a committed professional.
-And for the seller, it's a visual cue, a sign of seriousness, a way to maintain a connection.
+This simple gesture is reassuring.
+It humanizes the customer.
+It shows that you're not just a number, but a dedicated professional.
+And for the seller, it's a visual cue, proof of seriousness, a way to maintain the relationship.

 🧭 Cross-benefits – a win-win relationship

-This trick creates a loop of mutual recognition.
-It humanizes the relationship, builds trust, and facilitates communication.
-In a profession where people are central, it allows us to move beyond a purely transactional framework and enter into a true partnership.
+This technique creates a loop of mutual recognition.
+It humanizes the relationship, strengthens trust, and facilitates communication.
+In a profession where people are central, it allows us to move beyond a purely transactional approach and enter into a genuine partnership.

 Cross-benefitsNegotiatorSeller